EternalSirius/doanhnn.github.io/contribution.md

 - `Member` of `SIS-HOG` project supported by the Key Laboratory of Smart Integrated Systems, University of Engineering and Technology, VNU, which proposes the hardware system for object detection using the HOG-SVM algorithm.
 (AY2019-AY2020)

 - `Member` of `QG-IoTSecu` project supported by Vietnam National University, Hanoi, which optimizes Secure RFID tag using Elliptic Curve Cryptography.
 (AY2021)

+### Invited Talks

+- `Speaker` with the topic titled "Low-Power Carbon-Aware 3D-IC-based Spiking Neural Networks for AIoT applications" in SEACAS 2024 Workshop, Malacca, Malaysia, on 13 December 2024.

+- `Speaker` with the topic titled "Low-Power Spiking Neural Networks for AIoT applications" in IEEE CASS Korea-Vietnam Workshop on Circuits and Systems, Bundang, South Korea, on 27 August 2024.

+- `Speaker` with the topic titled "Low-Power 3-D IC-based Spiking Neural Networks" in ITI Technology Seminar, Advanced IC Design Techniques, Hanoi, Vietnam, on 14 May 2024.

+- `Speaker` with the topic titled "A Tiny Neuron Network System based on RISC-V Processor" in ITI-Seminar Internet-of-Things: Emerging Applications, Hanoi, Vietnam, on 18 February 2022.

 ### Teaching Assistant